In 1930, a construction crew member fell to his

-This apparition has been seen for as long as this Fox Theater has been open, meaning that many witnesses have seen him doing his perceived duties.
+He has been seen for as long as this Fox Theater has been open, meaning that many witnesses have watched him going about his duties.

-I can’t find any hard evidence made public concerning this dedicated spirit still working on his assigned duties.
+Despite this, I can’t find any hard evidence made public concerning this dedicated spirit.

-On hauntedhouses.com, there are many stories of spirits still trying to do their jobs, who are not willing to admit how they died and aren’t ready to go just yet; held in this world with a yearning to continue in their duties for many reasons.
+On hauntedhouses.com, there are many stories of spirits still trying to do their jobs, who are not willing to admit how they died and aren’t ready to go just yet, held as they are in this world with a yearning to continue in their work for many reasons.

 2001 H Street